thedejijoseph/pusher/README.md

 - Tool supports only Linux systems
 - Only files placed directly in the specified folders are uploaded.
 Sub-directories are not considered
-- **Important** Uploaded files are immediately deleted
+- **Important!** Uploaded files are immediately deleted
 - If upload fails, they are 'scheduled'.
 Upload is retried periodically (to-do), or you can manually push 'scheduled' files
 - All files from all folders being watched are placed as is, in a folder in your Google Drive (PusherUploads).
 Path information is not retained (ie: ~/ToBackup/app.txt will appear as app.txt)
 - Once created, the PusherUploads folder can be renamed or moved around to your origanizational preference (but not deleted)
 - If the PusherUploads folder is deleted, for the tool to upload new content, it will re-create the PusherUploads folder

-## Technical
+### Technical

-watchdog.observers.Observer [only works](https://pythonhosted.org/watchdog/api.html#module-watchdog.observers) for Linux systems.
+- watchdog.observers.Observer [only works](https://pythonhosted.org/watchdog/api.html#module-watchdog.observers) for Linux systems.
 Until other systems need to be supported, it should work just fine.

 ---